P4ALLcerthiti/WebHapticModule/README.md

 P4A - WebHapticModule
 =====================

-A module that enables adding haptic feedback in web applications.
+A module that enables adding haptic feedback in web & Java stand-alone applications.
 A video presentation can be found here: [https://www.youtube.com/watch?v=pFxUimFy8Mk](https://www.youtube.com/watch?v=pFxUimFy8Mk)

 The image below presents the architecture overview of the P4A WebHapticModule.
 ![P4A WebHapticModule - Architecture overview](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/P4A_WebHapticModule_Architecture.png "P4A WebHapticModule - Architecture overview")